ravennevermoreneverless/obsidian/5.0 — everything else/all of my playlists.md

 shared on reddit?
 shared on archive account?

-1. ==marceline abadeer would probably like these songs== — **duplicated, on spotify profile, listened to, enhanced, RYM, reddit, archive account**
+1. ==marceline abadeer would probably like these songs== — **duplicated, on spotify profile, listened to, enhanced, RYM, reddit, archive account, tiktok account**
-2. ==scorpio-infp-4w5; a tale of unlimited emotional introspection and arcane bullshit== — **duplicated, on spotify profile, listened to, enhanced, RYM, reddit, archive account**
+2. ==scorpio-infp-4w5; a tale of unlimited emotional introspection and arcane bullshit== — **duplicated, on spotify profile, listened to, enhanced, RYM, reddit, archive account, tiktok account**
-3. ==sounds pretty gay but okay== — **duplicated, on spotify profile, listned to, enhanced, RYM, reddit, archive account**
+3. ==sounds pretty gay but okay== — **duplicated, on spotify profile, listned to, enhanced, RYM, reddit, archive account, tiktok account**
-4. ==collection of narrative songs to transport you to a different world== — **duplicated, on spotify profile, listened to, enhanced, RYM, reddit, archive account**
+4. ==collection of narrative songs to transport you to a different world== — **duplicated, on spotify profile, listened to, enhanced, RYM, reddit, archive account, tiktok account**
-5. ==in a teen coming-of-age film where the main character's finally ready for the next chapter== — **duplicated, on spotify profile, listened to, enhanced, RYM, reddit, archive account**
+5. ==in a teen coming-of-age film where the main character's finally ready for the next chapter== — **duplicated, on spotify profile, listened to, enhanced, RYM, reddit, archive account, tiktok account**
-6. first 30 seconds mini melodic orgasms — **duplicated, on spotify profile, listened to, enhanced, ~~RYM, reddit, archive account~~**
+6. first 30 seconds mini melodic orgasms — **duplicated, on spotify profile, listened to, enhanced, RYM, ~~reddit, archive account, tiktok account~~**
 7. cris🅱️y songs — **duplicated, on spotify profile, 2 hours 43 minutes**
 8. the morbid, ugly, depressing side of reality — **duplicated, on spotify profile, 7 hours 12 minutes**
 9. i murder you in my sleep sometimes — **duplicated, NOT on spotify profile, 1 hour 37 minutes**